-The job outlook for dental assistants is promising, with employment projected to grow 11%1 from 2018 to 2028, according to the Bureau of Labor Statistics (BLS).
-Due to ongoing research linking oral health to overall health, there is an increased demand for dental care.
+The job outlook for dental assistants is promising, with employment projected to grow 7% from 2022-2032, according to the Bureau of Labor Statistics (BLS).* Due to ongoing research linking oral health to overall health, there is an increased demand for dental care.

 What Does a Dental Assistant Do?

 Dental assistants support dentists and dental hygienists to provide more effective and efficient patient care.